ColinPitrat/caprice32/README.md

   * https://github.com/egrath/caprice32-mod
   * https://github.com/burzumishi/caprice32wx

 So why create another one ?
 All these repository are highly inactive but more than that, in my opinion, they took a wrong direction.
 Some added dependencies (wxWidget, GTK) without really adding feature.
 Two imported the code but did not do any update.
-The most promising one in my opinion is sebhz's one but the addition in it of some games images annoys me too much to contribute to it !